'Smallville' actress Allison Mack pleads guilty in sex cult case

 “Through it all, I believed that Keith Raniere’s intentions were to help people,” she said.
 “I was wrong.
 I now realize that I and others engaged in criminal conduct.”

 There was no mention at the plea hearing of any agreement by Mack to cooperate with prosecutors against Raniere, who is expected to go on trial later this month.
-Her lawyers declined to provide any further details about her plea deal.
+Mack’s lawyers declined to provide any further details about her plea deal.

 Raniere, 58, was arrested on sex trafficking charges in March 2018, and is being held without bail.
 Mack was arrested the following month.